JoshuaDRose/PyGameExamplesAndAnswers/documentation/pygame/pygame_keys_and_keyboard_event.md

 - [Problem when using keyboard commands in pygame](https://stackoverflow.com/questions/58299480/problem-when-using-keyboard-commands-in-pygame/58307655#58307655)
 - [How to get a variable keyboard input in pygame?](https://stackoverflow.com/questions/63449626/how-to-get-a-variable-keyboard-input-in-pygame/63449886#63449886)
 - [Pygame keys convention](https://stackoverflow.com/questions/64651122/pygame-keys-convention/64651187#64651187)

+The keyboard events (see [pygame.event](https://www.pygame.org/docs/ref/event.html) module) occur only once when the state of a key changes.
+The `KEYDOWN` event occurs once every time a key is pressed. `KEYUP` occurs once every time a key is released.
+Use the keyboard events for a single action or a step-by-step movement.

 [`pygame.key.get_pressed()`](https://www.pygame.org/docs/ref/key.html) returns a list with the state of all keyboard buttons.
 This is not intended to get the key of a keyboard event.
 The key that was pressed can be obtained from the `key` attribute of the [`pygame.event.Event`](https://www.pygame.org/docs/ref/event.html#pygame.event.Event) object: